freddy38510/libntfs/README.md

 You need PS3SDK on Windows or cellsdk on Linux to compile this library.

 Original port to PSL1GHT by Estwald...
 Thanks!
-Port to PS3/Cell SDK @freddy38510 @Zar
+Port to PS3/Cell SDK @freddy38510 @Zar @bguerville